 A father should lead his home with loving leadership.
 In our society, this statement arouses hostility from many intellectuals, politicians and regular folks.
 As a result, many men do not know how to properly establish authority in their own household.
 They haven’t seen it done.
 They hear that it is evil by its very nature, and they are not even sure they should do it because society around them seethes at even the thought of it.

-And that is a major reason why society is as deeply troubled as it is!
+That is a major reason why society is as deeply troubled as it is!

 As a man, you need to clear your mind of society’s erroneous biases and agendas and learn to view parental authority the way the Creator of parents, children and family views it.